Ronald Acuña Jr. Player Props: Braves vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.66 team ERA ranks 24th among all league pitching staffs.
+- The Nationals have the 25th-ranked team ERA across all league pitching staffs (4.69).

-- Nationals pitchers combine to rank 23rd in baseball in home runs given up (83 total, 1.3 per game).
+- The Nationals rank 24th in baseball in home runs given up (85 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.